184 people are learning this skill right now!

 Common Product Analytics Challenges

 These are common challenges people face when gaining expertise in product analytics.
 Tackling these challenges head-on can help you learn this skill quicker.I'm a product manager at a startup and have been asked to work on our product analytics.
 This is a new area for me, so I'm not sure what are the right metrics to track.
 Can you give me some ideas of the most impactful metrics to track and how I should get started tracking them?I'm a senior PM at a mid-sized tech company, and I'm responsible for product analytics.
 I'm encountering some problems with data quality.
 The data I receive is often incomplete or inconsistent, making it difficult to draw meaningful conclusions and insights that we can pass to the product team.
-What steps should I take with our team to improve the situation?Add your own to track your progress and inspire others
+What steps should I take with our team to improve the situation?Work on your own challenge with the Practica AI Coach

 What Metrics to TrackMetrics to track depend on the product's goals and can include user acquisition, retention, engagement, and revenue.